Perennials/articles/How-jQuery-hurts-web-development-and-the-development-of-the-web.md

 elements are created everywhere and in short everything becomes a flat mess of selectors and functions that steam from the jQuery object.

 Performance suffers.
-Now a days one does not need to support ancient browsers anymore.
+Nowadays one does not need to support ancient browsers anymore.
 Most importantly Document.querySelectorAll() is supported everywhere, even in very old browsers like IE8, and many other APIs too.
 But the jQ function does not do one thing.
 It does million things, and even when one